 The Frontier’s analysis found that since 2000 at least 467 Oklahoma youth have died from firearm injuries — state agencies categorized those deaths as accidental, intentional or self-injuries.

-From 2000 to 2017, pediatric firearm deaths in Oklahoma increased by 78 percentage points.
+From 2000 to 2017, pediatric firearm deaths in Oklahoma increased by 78 percent.
 In 2000, two children were fatally shot for every 10,000.
 By 2017, that number had grown to 3.3 deaths per 10,000 children.
 These numbers take into account Oklahoma’s population growth over the same time period.

 Pediatric firearm deaths reached a 16-year high in 2016 when 32 kids died, and the same number died in 2017, The Frontier found.
 The year with the fewest deaths was 2000, when 18 youth were fatally shot.
 State Medical Examiner data for 2018 was incomplete.

 They happened across the state — from Guthrie, to Tulsa, to Bokoshe.
 The most common place of death was in homes, but children also died from gunshots in streets, fields and in cars.

 In the medical examiner’s data, deaths were usually categorized as a homicide, suicide or accident, but sometimes the shooter’s intent was unknown.

 The deaths happened across all ages.
 The median age was 15, but the youngest was only a few months old.
 Two-thirds of the youth were age 15 or older, but 51 of the kids were less than 10.